-(6km east of Uzès) Pont du Gard, a visit to this incredible World UNESCO heritage site should not be missed.
-Just 6 miles from Uzès, towards Avignon, for 2000 years it has spanned the River Gardon.
-Built in 50AD as part of the Roman aquaduct of Nimes it was used until the 6th century.
+A visit to this incredible World UNESCO heritage site should not be missed.
+Just 13km east of Uzès on the road towards Avignon, for over 2000 years it has spanned the River Gardon.
+Built in 50AD as part of the Roman aquaduct of Nimes it was used up until the 6th century.
 A breathtaking marvel.
 Watch the video here

 There are many great local Uzès wineries to sample from, tastings are mostly free and the local vintners are more than happy to share their knowledge and proudly show off their vintages.

 WHAT TO DO NEAR UZES

 There is a rich Roman heritage in this area of France which is reflected in the many ruins which include amphitheatres and arenas in the local towns especially in: